 Matthew Abramowitz, M.D., M.S. completed his medical education at the Albert Einstein College of Medicine and internal medicine residency at Montefiore Medical Center, where he was a Chief Resident.
 He remained at Einstein/Montefiore for nephrology fellowship and earned a Masters in Clinical Research through Einstein’s Clinical Research Training Program.
 He is currently Assistant Professor of Medicine and Epidemiology & Population Health at Einstein.

 Dr. Abramowitz’s research focuses on chronic metabolic acidosis, skeletal muscle function, and functional impairment in patients with chronic kidney disease.
-He is the recipient of a Career Development Award from the Einstein/Montefiore Institute for Clinical and Translational Research and a Carl Gottschalk Research Scholar Grant from the American Society of Nephrology.
+He is the recipient of a Career Development Award from the Einstein/Montefiore Institute for Clinical and Translational Research, a Carl Gottschalk Research Scholar Grant from the American Society of Nephrology, and a K23 Career Development Award from the National Institutes of Health.

 Shah SN, Abramowitz M, Hostetter TH, Melamed ML.
 Serum bicarbonate levels and the progression of kidney disease: a cohort study.
 American Journal of Kidney Diseases 2009 Aug;54(2):270-277